SkillerRaptor/hyper_engine/README.md

 This repository houses the source code for the HyperEngine.

-## Building
+## Installing and Building
 In order to build the engine, you will need to follow these steps:
 1. Start cloning the repository by typing in the command prompt of your choice:<br><code>git clone --recursive <a href="https://github.com/SkillerRaptor/HyperEngine">https://github.com/SkillerRaptor/HyperEngine</a></code>.
-2. Inside the root directory of the project you run `cmake -B build`
+2. Build the project by running the `CMakeLists.txt` inside of the root directory.
-3. After CMake finished, you can open the project, build and run it.
+3. Select one of the sample projects and run it to check if everything was built successfully.

 ## Screenshots
 The following screenshots are showing features and designs from the engine: